 #3 — Ottawa Hunt (Gold) — 436 yards, par 4

-No one hole at the Hunt better showcases the wonderfully rolling, sand-based topography over which the course was routed.
+No single hole at the Hunt better showcases the wonderfully rolling, sand-based topography over which the course was routed than the 3rd on the South.
 I can’t quite recall how it looked prior to Dr. Hurdzan’s renovation (i.e. in its McBroom iteration), but I really like the dancing look of the fairway bunkers and the green complex, particularly its slim back tongue, which makes for some interesting second shots when the hole is cut there.

 #4 — Carleton Golf & Yacht — 427 yards, par 4